15 Holiday Movies You’re Forgetting to Add to Your Watchlist (Do It Now!)

 The Night Before (2015)

-Childhood friends (Joseph Gordon-Levitt, Seth Rogen, and Anthony Mackie) who reunite on Christmas Eve every year celebrate their last holiday shindig with a night to remember.
-Centered on getting to the The Nutcracker Ball in New York City, the movie takes some wild turns before ending with a rushed cab ride to the hospital for the birth of Isaac’s (Seth Rogen) first baby.
+Another film stacked with stars: Childhood friends (played by Joseph Gordon-Levitt, Seth Rogen, and Anthony Mackie), who reunite on Christmas Eve every year, celebrate their last holiday shindig with a night to remember.
+Centered on getting to The Nutcracker ballet in New York City, the movie takes some wild turns before ending with a rushed cab ride to the hospital for the birth of the first baby for Isaac (played by Rogen).

 Where to watch: Hulu